 One of the first resources to tap is your own network: Do you have friends, family, neighbors or colleagues who have relevant business experience—or do they know someone who does?
 “Ask your network about making introductions to people who have experience in similar industries, stage of company or who can answer specific questions you have,” Roth says, adding that local chambers of commerce, alumni associations and peer-coaching groups are options to consider as well.

-Business: JumpinGoat Coffee Roasters, a gourmet coffee retailer in Helen, Ga.
+Business: JumpinGoat Coffee Roasters, a gourmet coffee retailer in Helen, Georgia.

 Strategy: When he was laid off from Hewlett-Packard in 2008, this husband and father already had some ideas for his “Plan B,” as he and wife Debbie had long searched for the perfect cup of coffee and wanted to provide it via their own retailer.

 But he needed guidance.
-“I found out pretty quick that many people wanted to give me free advice, but it was small-business owners who had the best advice.”
-Whenever he heard about a small-business success—through word-of-mouth, magazines or blogs—“I instantly wanted to know more about what and how they did things,” he says.
+“I found out pretty quick that many people wanted to give me free advice, but it was small-business owners who had the best advice,” said Graves.
+Whenever he heard about a small-business success—through word-of-mouth, magazines or blogs, “I instantly wanted to know more about what and how they did things,” he says.
 “People who would take the time to teach or coach me were huge assets.”